-Soft Shoreline Stabilization Hard Shoreline Stabilization
+Hard Shoreline Stabilization

 Vegetation enhancement Riprap and rock revetments

 Upland drainage control Gabions

 Bioengineering/biotechnical measures Groins

 Beach enhancement Retaining walls and bluff walls

 Anchor trees Bulkheads

 Natural channel design methods Seawalls

-Shorelines - All of the water areas of the state, including reservoirs and their associated shorelands, together with the lands underlying them, except those areas excluded under RCW 90.58.030(2)(d).
+Shorelines - See RCW 90.58.030 - Definitions and Concepts.
+All of the water areas of the state, including reservoirs and their associated shorelands, together with the lands underlying them, except those areas excluded under RCW 90.58.030(2)(d).

-Shorelines of Statewide Significance - A select category of shorelines of the state, defined in RCW 90.58.030(2)(f), including larger lakes and rivers with higher flow.
+Shorelines of Statewide Significance - See RCW 90.58.030 - Definitions and Concepts.
+A select category of shorelines of the state, defined in RCW 90.58.030(2)(f), including larger lakes and rivers with higher flow.

-Shorelines of the State - The total of all "shorelines" and "shorelines of statewide significance" within the state.
+Shorelines of the State - See RCW 90.58.030 - Definitions and Concepts.
+The total of all "shorelines" and "shorelines of statewide significance" within the state.

-Should - A strong preference; a particular action is required unless there is a demonstrated, compelling reason, based on a policy of the SMA and this SMP, against taking the action.
+Should - See WAC 173-26-020 - Definitions.
+A particular action is required unless there is a demonstrated, compelling reason, based on policy of the SMA, the Guidelines and this SMP, against taking the action.